cpjobling/eg-247-textbook/_sources/filter_design/filters.md

 +++ {"slideshow": {"slide_type": "notes"}}

-Karris {cite:t}`karris` goes on to give more details of the Butterworth filter, including how to chose the filter order $N$ to match a specific requirement on the stop-band attenuation, and how such a filter might be implemented with Op-Amp circuits.
+{cite:t}`karris` goes on to give more details of the Butterworth filter, including how to chose the filter order $N$ to match a specific requirement on the stop-band attenuation, and how such a filter might be implemented with Op-Amp circuits.
 We leave you to explore these topics on your own.

 +++ {"slideshow": {"slide_type": "subslide"}}